 Alexa operates within an Alexa-enabled device called Echo, which is a speaker but can do so much more than playing music.

-Echo is a smart device that comes with several highly sensitive microphones and can translate verbal language into computer language.
+The echo is a smart device that comes with several highly sensitive microphones and can translate verbal language into computer language.

 Echo speaker captures your vocal commands and Alexa processes and executes them.
 If you need an answer to your command/question, you will hear it from the Echo speaker.